 Full Playlist used for this review

-While we listened to considerably more songs than those named in this playlist, those are excellent for identifying certain aspects of the sound, like PRaT, Texturization, Detail, Resolution, Dynamics, Impact, and overall tonality.
-We recommend trying most of the songs from this playlist, especially if you’re searching for new most, most of them being rather catchy.
+We listened to more songs than those named in this playlist, but those are excellent for identifying a sonic signature.
+I recommend trying most of the songs from this playlist, especially if you’re searching for new music!
+The playlists are different for Spotify, Tidal and Youtube, and based on the songs I enjoy and are available on each!

 https://www.youtube.com/playlist?list=PL_cjBXGmwSHSdGcwuc_bKbBDGHL4QvYBu